-Once complete, BCM2 is anticipated to connect the city centers main areas of activity and offer a new mix of residential, commercial, retail and tourism developments with landscaped surrounds and public open space.
+Once complete, BCM Stage 2 is anticipated to connect the main areas of activity within the City Centre and offer a new mix of residential, commercial, retail and tourism amenities with landscaped surrounds and public open space.

-The first parcel of land for development will be the area south of Bayley St which lies between Chapman Road and Foreshore Drive.
+The first parcel of land to be developed will be the area south of Bayley Street which lies between Chapman Road and Foreshore Drive.
 In keeping with the site's heritage, and to reflect its location adjacent to one of the busiest marinas on the Coral Coast, the new precinct will be known as Station Square at Batavia Coast Marina.

 The development is also planned to be an innovative demonstrator of the Water Sensitive Cities principles.
 Incorporating sustainable practices that retain and reuse stormwater on-site will reduce the developments reliance on existing infrastructure and potable water supplies while maintaining a cool lush public landscape and reducing the urban heat effect.

-The second parcel of land north of Bayley St, between Stella Maris Drive and Champan Road is a future development area.
+The second parcel of land, located north of Bayley Street between Stella Maris Drive and Champan Road, is a future development area.